robin-schneider/CICY/README.md

 M.line_co([1,2,-4,1])
 ```

-determines the line bundle cohomologies of the line bundle L = O(1,2,-4,1).
+determines the hodge numbers of the line bundle L = O(1,2,-4,1).

 Since the rank computation takes the most time we included [SpasM - github](http://github.com/cbouilla/spasm).
 The *rank_hybrid* executable of SpaSM has to be in your $PATH.